lucantini/react-slingshot/README.md

 ## Tests

-We've decided that all the tests will be siblings to theyr respective files.
-A Header.js component will have a header.spec.js defining it behaviour in the same folder.
+We've decided that all the tests will be siblings to their respective files.
+For example, a Header.js component will have a header.spec.js defining it behaviour in the same folder.
 To run tests:

 ```
 $ npm test